vibhashan/pulse-net/README.md

 2. Dark mode.
 3. Right-click/Context Menu.

-Play around with the applicatioon and feel free to make any modifications/contributions.
+Play around with the application and feel free to make any modifications/contributions.
 Drop your thoughts as well 😉